A writing style guide is essential for any business — especially if there are multiple content writers on the team.

 2. Make it easy to find and use.

-Our style guide is available on our internal wiki so it's easy for people to find, bookmark, and Ctrl+F to get answers to questions quickly.
+Our style guide is available on our internal repository, so it's easy for people to find, bookmark, and Ctrl+F to get answers to questions quickly.
 Make yours similarly easy to access and use.

 3. Keep updating it.